 Day 11: Addo Elephant National Park

-As South Africa’s third largest national park, the Addo National Elephant Park offers a truly unforgettable safari experience.
-This finely-tuned ecosystem provides a sanctuary to large numbers of elephant, lion, buffalo, black rhino, spotted hyena, leopard, antelope, zebra and over 400 bird species – to name but a few.
+As South Africa’s third-largest national park, the Addo National Elephant Park offers a truly unforgettable safari experience.
+This finely-tuned ecosystem provides a sanctuary to large numbers of elephants, lions, buffalo, black rhino, spotted hyenas, leopards, antelope, zebra, and over 400 bird species – to name but a few.
 The park is unique as it is the only park in the world to boast the “Big 7” – the Big 5 as well as the southern right whale and great white shark off the coast of the Algoa Bay.
-Spend your days marvelling at the extensive knowledge of the park’s experienced guides who offer exhilarating 4×4 safari adventures, exciting horse riding excursions, and wonderful night drives where you are likely to spot some fascinating nocturnal wildlife.
-Famed for its large herds of elephant, Addo provides an ideal, tranquil retreat for those looking to escape the stresses of big city living.
+Spend your days marveling at the extensive knowledge of the park’s experienced guides who offer exhilarating 4×4 safari adventures, exciting horse riding excursions, and wonderful night drives where you are likely to spot some fascinating nocturnal wildlife.
+Famed for its large herds of elephants, Addo provides an ideal, tranquil retreat for those looking to escape the stresses of big city living.

 The popular main rest camp of the park offers a wide variety of accommodation units to suit all tastes and plenty of activities to keep visitors busy.
 A unique feature is the waterhole lookout point, floodlit at night, within the camp as well as the underground hide, allowing close encounters with wildlife at the waterhole.

 Day 12-Day 13: Knysna